Advancing Genomic Research to Prevent Congenital Heart Disease

 8 km from Kharghar railway station.
 41 km from Chhatrapati Shivaji International Airport, Mumbai.

-~26 km from Raipur Railway Station, 11 km from airport.
-Landmark: International Cricket Stadium, Atal Nagar.
+~26 km from Raipur Railway Station.
+11 km from Swami Vivekananda Airport.
+Landmark: International Cricket Stadium.

 Get Involved